Death and inheritance in Denmark

 Notification of death in Denmark

-• Death certificate: When a person dies in Denmark, a doctor will undertake an inspection and fill out a death certificate which contains some information about the death.
-If the death has occurred at home, it is usually the deceased's own GP or an emergency services doctor who issues the death certificate.
-If the death occurs in a hospital, this will be done by a doctor at the hospital.
+- Death certificate: When a person dies in Denmark, a doctor will perform an inspection and fill in a death certificate.
+If the death occurs at home, it will usually be the deceased’s own GP or an emergency services doctor who issues the death certificate.
+If the death occurs in a hospital, a doctor at the hospital will issue the death certificate.

-• Bank: Once the death has been recorded in the civil register, the deceased's bank accounts are usually blocked.
-Any joint bank accounts will also be blocked, so as a surviving spouse, you will only be able to withdraw money from these once the probate certificate has been issued.
+- Bank accounts: Once the death is registered in the National Register, the deceased’s bank accounts are usually blocked.
+Joint bank accounts may also be blocked.
+As a surviving spouse, you can usually only withdraw money from a joint account once you have received a probate certificate.

 Funerals, burials and funeral assistance in Denmark